-We were allowed to visit Monty post-surgery.
-I can still recall his shaved head – the scars bearing testament to the brain surgery, in vivid contrast to his ashen complexion.
-What I remember the most – more than the plethora of tubes and sensors violating his fragile body – was an overwhelming sense of absolute helplessness, as he lay there, motionless in a coma; the initial silence of the room interrupted only by the occasional splutter of his life support machines.
+We were allowed to visit Monty in the hospital.
+I can still recall his shaved head – the scars, in vivid contrast to his ashen complexion, bearing testament to the brain surgery.
+What I remember the most – more than the plethora of tubes and sensors violating his now fragile body – was an overwhelming sense of absolute helplessness, as he lay there, motionless in a coma; the initial silence of the room interrupted only by the occasional splutter of his life support machines.

-That was the day that I learned the true meaning of introspection, and to be truly grateful for each new dawn.
-It was also when I experienced first-hand just how powerful the human will – and mental resolve – can be.
-The day that it it dawned upon me that life is too short.
-Or rather, as I now retrospectively view it, that WE WAIT TOO LONG TO START LIVING!
+I witnessed just how powerful the human will – and mental resolve – can be.
+That day I learned the true meaning of introspection, and to be truly grateful for each new dawn.
+That day it dawned upon me that life is too short.
+Or rather, that – for whatever reason – WE WAIT TOO LONG TO START LIVING!

 I chose then to live each day to its fullest – to seize the day!
-It was then that I decided to live.
-If you were to discover that today were to be the last day of your life, would you be doing what you are just about to do?
-Today is the first day of the rest of your life – please, don’t wait to start living… Don’t leave this stage with your masterpiece still in you.
+I decided to live.
+Today is the first day of the rest of your life – don’t wait to start living… Don’t leave this stage with your masterpiece still in you.

-I later chanced upon the realisation that it is not what happens to you that shapes your life, but rather it’s what you think about what happens to you… It’s the meaning that you give it.
+I later chanced upon the realisation that it is not what happens to you that shapes your life, but rather, what you think about what happens to you… The meaning that you give it.
 As Tony Robbins says, “It is in your moments of decision that your destiny is shaped.”

-Today, I honour my struggles – they have shaped me into who I am – reinforced with compassion, understanding, empathy and an essence of humanity.
+Today, I honour my struggles – they have shaped me into who I am, reinforced with compassion, understanding and empathy.
 I have no regrets.
 I live my life by design.
 I love my life, and I love what I do.
 It wasn’t always this way – I have crafted and created it.
-And so can you…
+As you can yours…

 A few random things about me.
 (I have a lot to be grateful for…)